ait-energy/IESopt.jl/docs/src/pages/tutorials/templates_1.md

 think about the parameters that we want to define for our heat pump.
 Let's create a new file for that.
 The pre-defined one is called `HeatPump`, so we need a different name: Templates must always have a unique name.

-Possiblities for that could be:
+Possibilities for that could be:

 - `CustomHeatPump`, if you do not have any more details
 - `GroundSourceHeatPump`, if we want to implement a ground-source heat pump with different parameters/features than the